 • therapeutic group work with parent involvement.

-Nearly 2500 students have graduated since 1997, when the Operation Newstart programs were commenced.
+Nearly 2500 students have graduated since 1997, when teacher Paul Kill developed the first Operation Newstart program at Frankston and the Mornington Peninsula.
+We urge you to go to the Early History of Operation Newstart.
 Respected contemporary research demonstrates substantial improvements in emotional symptoms, conduct and peer problems, hyperactivity, and pro-social behaviour.

 Why we do it: